vranki/hemppa/README.md

 * !users list [pattern]  - List users matching wildcard pattern (must be owner)
 * !users kick [pattern]  - Kick users matching wildcard pattern from room (must be admin in room)

+### RASP (Gliding Weather forecast)

+Currently only Finnish RASP supported.
+Uses data from http://ennuste.ilmailuliitto.fi/

+#### Usage

+* !rasp [day] [hour]     - Fetch RASP for specified day and hour

+Day and hour can be omitted - fetches today's forecast if not set.
+PR welcome for supporting other data sources.

 ## Bot setup

 * Create a Matrix user